learningequality/ka-lite-installers/osx/README.md

     1.2.
 Download PyRun to the `temp/pyrun-2.7` directory.
     1.3.
 Download the KA-Lite source to the `temp/ka-lite` directory.
     1.4.
 Copy the `pyrun-2.7` directory to the `<xcode_source>/Resources/` folder.
     1.5.
-Build the `KA-Lite.app` using `xcodebuild`.
+Build the `KA-Lite Monitor.app` using `xcodebuild`.
     1.6.
-Build the `KA-Lite.dmg` package.
-The output can be found at the `temp/output/KA-Lite.dmg`.
+Build the `KA-Lite Monitor.dmg` package.
+The output can be found at the `temp/output/KA-Lite Monitor.dmg`.
 2. To build the .dmg manually - refer to the README-FOR-DMG.md document.